spsforks/QB64-Wiki/_MOUSEMOVEMENTX.md

 ```

-*Example 2:* MOD is used to keep horizontal movement of the circle and cursor inside of the SCREEN 13 window(320).
+MOD is used to keep horizontal movement of the circle and cursor inside of the SCREEN 13 window(320).

 ```vb